abh1navv/abh1navv.github.io/data/blog/factory-pattern.md

 - `@SpringBootTest`: This annotation loads the full application context for integration testing.
 It ensures that all the beans are loaded and available for testing.
 - `@MockBean`: Mocks the notification beans, ensuring isolated tests without requiring actual implementations.
 This allows us to test the service in isolation.
 - `Mockito.verify()`: Verifies that the `send()` method is called on the correct notification type.
 This ensures that the correct notification type is created and sent.
-- **Exception Test**: Ensures that passing an invalid type throws an `IllegalArgumentException`, confirming robust error handling.

 ## Adding a New Notification Type
 One of the key benefits of the Factory Method pattern is its extensibility.
 Let's say we want to add a new notification type, `PushNotification`.
 To do this, we need to create a new class that implements the `Notification` interface and provide a specific implementation for sending push notifications.